lmoncla/illumina_pipeline/README.md

 ## Dependencies ##

 This pipeline is a wrapper that runs a series of publicly available and free softwares.
+All of these softwares are already installed in /usr/local/bin on the Coltrane server and are ready to use if the analyses are run on any part of your account on Coltrane.
 It relies on the following dependencies:

 #### Trimmomatic
 http://www.usadellab.org/cms/?page=trimmomatic